MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/tutorial-vscode-azure-cli-node/tutorial-vscode-azure-cli-node-01.md

 ## Check npm version

 If you already had Node.js installed, run the `node -v` command and verify that the version is an LTS version or higher.
-If you have an older version, [upgrade](https://nodejs.org/en/download/) to the most current LTS ("Long Term Support") release.
+If you have an older version, [upgrade](https://nodejs.org/en/download/) to the most current LTS ("Long-Term Support") release.

 ## Next step